mokeyish/gitlab-svgs/README.md

 To add new icons, simply place them in the sprite_icons folder, afterwards run the `yarn run svg` command.

 To add new illustrations, simply copy them in the illustrations folder, afterwards run the `yarn run svg` command.

+On a Merge Request also run 'yarn run svg' to check in the updated SVG Sprite and corresponding files until we have an automatic CI/CD solution.

 ## Preview Application